abogdanova/SwarmGE/README.md

     --initialisation uniform_tree

-or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.
+or by setting the parameter `INITIALISATION` to `uniform_tree` in either a parameters file or in the params dictionary.

 *__NOTE__ that there is no obligation that randomly generated derivation trees will extend to the depth limit; they will be of random size [Fagan et al., 2016].*

-*__NOTE__ that randomly generated derivation trees will have a tendency towards smaller tree sizes [Fagan et al., 2016].*
+*__NOTE__ that randomly generated derivation trees will have a tendency towards smaller tree sizes with the use of a grammar-based mapping [Fagan et al., 2016].*

 ###Ramped Half-Half